-In response to a number of questions which are regularly asked by parents wishing to have their child baptised, we have put together this page of frequently asked questions:
+In response to a number of questions which are regularly asked by parents wishing to have their child baptized, we have put together this page of frequently asked questions:

 Q. Can we have a private service of Baptism?

 A. Not normally.
 Baptisms take place in the church’s main service, because they are a public declaration that your child has become part of the church family.
 Consequently, it is vitally important that the church congregation is there to support you and welcome your child.
-However, if exceptional personal circumstances make this difficult, please talk to the vicar.
+However, if exceptional personal circumstances make this difficult, please contact us to discuss.

 Q. What is the right age for Baptism?

 A. Baptism can happen at any age.
 What matters most is that those concerned are fully committed to bringing up their child as a Christian within the family of the Church.